Pope Alexander VI: Slavery

 While the explorers of Spain imposed a form of slavery called "encomienda" on the indigenous peoples they met in the New World, some popes had spoken out against the practice of slavery.
 In 1435, Pope Eugene IV had issued an attack on slavery in the Canary Islands in his papal bull Sicut dudum, which included the excommunication of all those who engaged in the slave trade with native chiefs there.
 A form of indentured servitude was allowed, being similar to a peasant's duty to his liege lord in Europe.

 In the wake of Columbus's landing in the New World, Pope Alexander was asked by the Spanish monarchy to confirm their ownership of these newly found lands.
 The bulls issued by Pope Alexander VI: Eximiae devotionis (3 May 1493), Inter caetera (4 May 1493) and Dudum siquidem (23 September 1493), granted rights to Spain with respect to the newly discovered lands in the Americas similar to those Pope Nicholas V had previously conferred on Portugal with the bulls Romanus Pontifex and Dum Diversas.
-Morales Padron (1979) concludes that these bulls gave power to enslave the natives.
+Morales Padrón (1979) concludes that these bulls gave power to enslave the natives.
 Minnich (2010) asserts that this "slave trade" was permitted to facilitate conversions to Christianity.
 Other historians and Vatican scholars strongly disagree with these accusations and assert that Alexander never gave his approval to the practice of slavery.
-Other later popes, such as Pope Paul III in Sublimis Deus (1537), Pope Benedict XIV in Immensa Pastorium (1741), and Pope Gregory XVI in his letter In supremo apostolatus (1839), continued to condemn slavery.
+Other later popes, such as Pope Paul III in Sublimis Deus (1537), Pope Benedict XIV in Immensa Pastorum (1741), and Pope Gregory XVI in his letter In supremo apostolatus (1839), continued to condemn slavery.

 Thornberry (2002) asserts that Inter caetera was applied in the Spanish Requirement of 1513, which was read to American Indians (who could not understand the colonisers' language) before hostilities against them began.
 They were given the option to accept the authority of the pope and Spanish crown or face being attacked and subjugated.
 In 1993, the Indigenous Law Institute called on Pope John Paul II to revoke Inter caetera and to make reparation for "this unreasonable historical grief".
 This was followed by a similar appeal in 1994 by the Parliament of World Religions.